 Tools used: 3Ds Max, Quixel Suite, Photoshop, Unity, After Effects.

-This shot works an infographic using the ingame map to show how the mole lands in a specified location and tunnels into the Underzone from room to room.
-It also shows how the game has multiple depth layers so that the mole can move back and forth as well as side to side.
+The map shot shot is presented an infographic showing how the drop pod lands in a specified location and deploying the Mole, who tunnels into the Underzone, navigating through the subterranean labyrinth of corporate structures and living spaces.
+The shot also has a dual purpose in showing how the game has multiple depth layers so that the mole can move back and forth as well as side to side.

 Tools: 3Ds Max, After Effects